eroshenkoam/setup-allurectl/README.md

 ## What is allurectl

-`allurectl` is a CLI wrapper of [Allure TestOps](https://qameta.io) API performing the operations for upload of the test results, launches an projects management on Allure TestOps side.
+`allurectl` is a CLI wrapper of [Allure TestOps](https://qameta.io) API performing the operations for upload of the test results, launches and projects management on Allure TestOps side.

 ## Prerequisites